sdr-enthusiasts/gitbook-adsb-guide/feeder-containers/feeding-radarvirtuel.md

 Most log messages are self-explanatory and have suggestions on how to trouble-shoot your issue.
 Here is some additional information that may help:

-* Sometimes, the logs may show error messages that it cannot connect to your `SOURCE_HOST`.
+- Sometimes, the logs may show error messages that it cannot connect to your `SOURCE_HOST`.
 If these messages show every few seconds, you have a problem (read below).
 If there are no new messages after a bit, it means that your station finally connected to the `SOURCE_HOST`.
 This connection delay is often caused by RadarVirtuel becoming "up and running" before `tar1090` or `ultrafeeder` do.
 This will fix itself within less than a minute.
-* This message keeps on scrolling and it doesn't stop after a while.
+- This message keeps on scrolling and it doesn't stop after a while.
 In that case, `tar1090` or `ultrafeeder` cannot be reached.
-  * If you configured `tar1090`, there's nothing else to configure.
+  - If you configured `tar1090`, there's nothing else to configure.
 Make sure the `tar1090` container is up and running and is receiving data!
-* You see log messages about the Feeder Key being incorrect.
+- You see log messages about the Feeder Key being incorrect.
 This is quite self-explanatory: check your feeder key.
-* You see messages about not being able to reach the RadarVirtuel Server.
+- You see messages about not being able to reach the RadarVirtuel Server.
 This may be a temporary outage.
 If the message consists for several hours, please contact [support@adsbnetwork.com](mailto:support@adsbnetwork.com) to see if there's something going on.

 ## Advanced

-If you want to look at more options and examples for the `radarvirtuel` container, you can find the repository [here](https://github.com/sdr-enthusiasts/docker-radarvirtuel)
+If you want to look at more options and examples for the `radarvirtuel` container, you can find the [docker-radarvirtuel repository](https://github.com/sdr-enthusiasts/docker-radarvirtuel)

 ## More information and support

-* RadarVirtuel and ADSBNetwork are owned and operated by Laurent Duval, who can be reached at [support@adsbnetwork.com](mailto:support@adsbnetwork.com)
+- RadarVirtuel and ADSBNetwork are owned and operated by Laurent Duval, who can be reached at [support@adsbnetwork.com](mailto:support@adsbnetwork.com)
-* You can always find help on the #adsb-containers channel on the [SDR Enthusiasts Discord server](https://discord.gg/m42azbZydy).
+- You can always find help on the #adsb-containers channel on the [SDR Enthusiasts Discord server](https://discord.gg/m42azbZydy).
 This channel is meant for Noobs (beginners) and Experts alike.